ARMmbed/uvisor/docs/api/manual/UseCases.md

 The tier-2 allocator computes the required page size and page count from the `heap` size, taking account the requirement that the `max_heap_alloc` needs to be placed in one continuous memory section.

 For example: With a heap size of 12kB (6kB continuous) and a physical page size of 8kB, two non-consecutive pages would satisfy this requirement.
-However, if instead of 6kB we would need 9kB of continuous heap allocation, we would require one page of 16kB, ie. two consecutive 8kB.
+However, if instead of 6kB we would need 9kB of continuous heap allocation, we would require one page of 16kB, ie. two consecutive 8kB pages.
+This is not be guaranteed by the tier-1 allocator, therefore the physical page size needs to be increased to 16kB for this allocation to succeed.

 Note that no guarantee can be made that the maximum continuous heap allocation will be available to the caller.
 This depends on the fragmentation properties of the tier-2 memory management algorithm.